awesto/django-shop/README.md

 ```

 Then point a browser on the IP address of your docker machine onto port 9001.
 If unsure invoke
 ``docker-machine ip``.
-This could for instance be http://192.168.99.100:9001/ .
+This for instance could be http://192.168.99.100:9001/ .
 To access the backend, sign in with username *admin* and password *secret*.
 The first invocation
-of each page takes some time, since beforehand the supplied images have to be thumbnailed.
+may take a few minutes, since additional assets have to be downloaded and the supplied images have
+to be thumbnailed.

 ## Current Status of Django-SHOP